stain/ro-crate-paper/manuscript.md

 In JSON-LD, the `@context` is a reference to another JSON-LD document that provides mapping from JSON keys to Linked Data term IRIs, and can enable various JSON-LD directives to cater for customized JSON structures for translating to RDF.

-RO-Crate reuses vocabulary terms and IRIs from Schema.org, but provides its own versioned [JSON-LD context](https://w3id.org/ro/crate/1.1/context), which has a flat list with the mapping from JSON-LD keys to their URI equivalents (e.g. `author` maps to [http://schema.org/author](http://schema.org/author)).
+RO-Crate reuses vocabulary terms and IRIs from Schema.org, but provides its own versioned [JSON-LD context](https://w3id.org/ro/crate/1.1/context), which has a flat list with the mapping from JSON-LD keys to their URI equivalents (e.g. key `"author"` maps to the <http://schema.org/author> property).

 The rationale behind this decision is to support JSON-based RO-Crate applications that are largely unaware of JSON-LD, that still may want to process the `@context` to find or add Linked Data definitions of otherwise unknown properties and types.
 Not reusing the official Schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [@pcdm] for repositories and Bioschemas [@bioschemas_2017] for describing computational workflows.
 RO-Crate profiles may [extend](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#extending-ro-crate) the `@context` to re-use additional domain-specific ontologies.